 Finding a Job

 After completing all of your coursework, it’s time to start the job hunt.
-Luckily, the BLS estimates a 13 percent growth in the field of radiology over the next ten years.
+Luckily, the BLS estimates ain the field of radiology over the next ten years.

 This means there will be plenty of job opportunities for future radiologists.
 And, oftentimes you can find work with the hospital where you did your residency.